salesforce/MultiHopKG/README.md

 # Multi-Hop Knowledge Graph Reasoning with Reward Shaping

-This repository contains the source code release of the paper: [Lin et. al. 2018.
-Multi-Hop Knowledge Graph Reasoning with Reward Shaping](https://arxiv.org/abs/1808.10568).
+This is the official code release of the following paper:

+Xi Victoria Lin, Richard Socher and Caiming Xiong.
+[Multi-Hop Knowledge Graph Reasoning with Reward Shaping](https://arxiv.org/abs/1808.10568).
+EMNLP 2018.

 ## Quick Start